 1. DDS.
 The DDS is a certified diving system that attaches to modified host submarines.
 Program provides certification, field changes, and modifications for the DDS.
+FY 2017

-FY 2016 PROGRAM JUSTIFICATION: Procures minor modification efforts and field changes to the current class of six DDS's that are in service with the US Navy.
+PROGRAM JUSTIFICATION: Procures minor modification efforts and field changes to the current class of six DDSs that are in service with the U.S. Navy.
 Funding continues engineering design, fabrication, assembly, acceptance, and testing for field change kits.
 Includes changes for relocation of equipment inside the DDS hangar to accommodate SWCS, also includes field changes for items such as camera replacements, gauge replacements, mechanical quieting, lighting upgrades, and other general field changes to support deficiency resolution.

-2. SWCS (previously Block 1).
+2. SWCS.
 The SWCS is the replacement for the SEAL Delivery Vehicle.
 SWCS is the next generation free-flooding combat submersible that transports SOF personnel and their combat equipment in hostile waters for a variety of missions.
 Procurement funds the replacement system and provides government furnished equipment (GFE) such as satellite communications antennas, batteries, docking sonar and radios.
+The FY 2017 funding request was reduced by \$4.500 million to account for the availability of prior year execution balances.